jorge-leon/femto/docs/flisp.md

 number, arguments must be given in tuples of *argMax* and the number of tuples is not restricted.

-When type check is set to a type C-macro the interpreter assures that all arguments are of the given type and creates a standardized exception otherwise.
+When type check is set to on of the `TYPE_*` C-macros the interpreter assures that all arguments are of the given type and creates a standardized exception otherwise.
 When type check is set to `0` the primitive has to take care of type checking by itself.
 The C-macro `CHECK_TYPE` helps with this.

 When creating more then one new objects within a primitive, care has to be taken to register them with the garbage collector.
 Registration is